Jumperr-labs/stm32_cubemx_sample/README.md

 ## What's in this sample

 1. We used STM32CubeMX to generate a Makefile project.
 This is required in order to have a project we can easily build on a Linux machine with GCC-ARM.
-2. We then created a container with the toolchain installed.
+2. We then created a Docker container with the toolchain installed.
 3. Next, we configured CircleCI and TravisCI to build our project every time we push new code to GitHub.

 For full details and walkthrough, [head to the following link](https://blog.jumper.io/stm32-build-server/).